The environment and host haloes of the brightest z~6 Lyman-break galaxies: Correlation Functions and HOD Modelling

 \section{Correlation Functions and HOD Modelling}

-There is a large selection of statistical measurements that can be used to characterise the clustering of extragalactic sources and large-scale structure, including nearest neighbour \citep{Bahcall1983}, genus \citep{GottIii2009}, power spectrum \citep{Tegmark2003} and counts in cells \citep{White1979}.
+There is a large selection of statistical measurements that can be used to characterise the clustering of extragalactic sources and large-scale structure, including nearest neighbour \citep{Bahcall1983}, genus \citep{Gott2008a}, power spectrum \citep{Tegmark2003} and counts in cells \citep{White1979}.
 In this study we measure and model the two-point correlation function, the excess probability of how much more likely two galaxies are to be at a given separation than a random uniform distribution (this statistic can be linked to other measurements e.g. counts in cells statistics are `averaged' correlation functions, and the power spectrum is the Fourier transform of the correlation function).

 The underlying meaningful physical relation is the full three dimensional spatial correlation function; however we only have the observables of angular separations and relatively coarse redshift information.
-Limber Inversion (\citealt{Limber:1954zz}) provides a way to connect the two.
-The two main approaches to connect the observables to the spatial correlation function are to either calculate the angular correlation function, and compare to angular projections of the model, or to use the redshift information to form the projected correlation function in both transverse and longitudinal directions (incorporating redshift space distortions, which are normally integrated out), see \citet{Davis1983} and \citet{Fisher1994}.
-Here we measure and model the angular correlation function, as calculating the projected correlation function requires precise knowledge of the redshifts of the sample to avoid being biased, and is in general more appropriate for surveys with spectroscopic redshifts.
+Limber Inversion (\citealt{Limber:1954zz}) provides a way to connect the two - we calculate a model spatial correlation function, and project to an angular correlation function.